notifi-network/notifi-network.github.io/docs/advanced/xmtp-source.md

 This page will walk through an integration of XMTP as a [source](../integration-overview/alert-depth#source) using the **Notifi React Card** and **Admin Panel**.
 This will alert an user whenever they receive a new message to any XMTP conversation they have at the time of subscribing.

+Check this [Youtube video](https://www.youtube.com/watch?v=WqnCd-kGqzg) for a walkthrough of the user setup and experience.

 Make sure you are using a SDK version above the following ones:

 ```